8.1.2 |

 does not contain an element of full freedom.

-We started with distinguishing a right from what is the right
+this chapter with distinguishing a right from what is

-people can claim to do this on the basis of the particular
+to do it on the basis of the particular morality in question.

-in the sense of something that is the right thing to do
+right in the sense of a right to something that is the right thing to

-according to a particular system (like turning to the right if
+do according to the system under consideration (like turning to the right

-obligations and the 'intrinsic' ones which follow from what is
+duties or obligations and the 'intrinsic' duties which follow

-duties).
-The former ones are, then, the correlatives of extrinsic
+The former ones are, then, the correlatives of extrinsic rights and are

 with someone else's expression of free speech are good examples.)

-The latter duties are the correlatives of intrinsic
+The latter ones are the correlatives of intrinsic rights, but they do not

-absurdity to be compared to a duty 'not to be hungry' or 'to be
+to be compared to a duty 'not to be hungry' or 'to be talented'.

-talented'.
-Duties like those of 'status' or 'obedience' may be
+Duties like those of 'status' or 'obedience' may be justifiable in a

-is good on the basis of that very utility or those other merits
+if the system is good on the basis of that very utility or those other